siripragadashashank/psa_final_project_spring22/README.md

 - mode : train (for training mode)
 - iterations : Number of iterations to train MENACE
 - probability : probability that the human agent opponent follows the ideal strategy

+### Play against trained MENACE

+To play against the trained MENACE, run

+`python game.py --mode play`

+This will initialize a command line interface enabling user to play against MENACE